pymodbus-dev/pymodbus/doc/source/client.rst

 Client
 ======

-Pymodbus offers clients with transport protocols for
+Pymodbus offers clients with transport different protocols:

 - *Serial* (RS-485) typically using a dongle
 - *TCP*
 - *TLS*
 - *UDP*

-communication can be either using a :mod:`synchronous client` or a :mod:`asynchronous client` using asyncio.
+The application can use either a :mod:`synchronous client` or a :mod:`asynchronous client`.

 Using pymodbus client to set/get information from a device (server) is done in a few simple steps, like the following synchronous example::